Wellness Programs

 Wellness Lounge

-The lounge space located in the PGCLL 201 is open for all students and is a place to relax, enjoy tea, read, pick up wellness resources, study, and chat with friends.
-Come by to ask staff and Wellness Outreach volunteers about our wellness resources, programs, and services.
+The lounge space is open for all students and is a place to relax, enjoy tea, read, pick up wellness resources, study, and chat with friends.
+Come by to ask staff and volunteers about our wellness resources, programs, and services.

 In this space, you’ll find free tea, a Seasonal Affective Disorder (SAD) lightbox, an origami station, a colouring corner, and lots of campus and community informational pamphlets.